BehrRiley/The-Network/notes/mini-games/CastleWars.md

 - Tickets should be track-able - god forbid we actually lose them if they exist someplace.

 ### Positions (NPC Logic)
-Attackers: Players who storm the enemy castle either to attack other players or try to capture the flag and bring it back to their own castle.
+- Attackers: Players who storm the enemy castle either to attack other players or try to capture the flag and bring it back to their own castle.
-Defenders: Players who defend the flag on the 3rd floor or 4th floor keeping the enemies from getting a point.
+- Defenders: Players who defend the flag on the 3rd floor or 4th floor keeping the enemies from getting a point.
 Those with freeze spells make good defenders as they can freeze opponents trying to run upstairs.
 Barricaders may also fall into this category.
-Archers: Players that are located on the outer wall near the catapult that attack incoming enemies players.
+- Archers: Players that are located on the outer wall near the catapult that attack incoming enemies players.
 They may either be rangers or mages.
-Medics: Players who use potions to heal other players.
+- Medics: Players who use potions to heal other players.
-Catapulters: Players who attack incoming enemies using the catapult.
+- Catapulters: Players who attack incoming enemies using the catapult.
-Door men: Players who keep on closing the door on incoming enemies stopping them from coming in and leaving.
+- Door men: Players who keep on closing the door on incoming enemies stopping them from coming in and leaving.
-Barricades or Engineers: Players who set up barricades slowing enemy players down from taking the flag.
+- Barricades or Engineers: Players who set up barricades slowing enemy players down from taking the flag.
-Miners: Players who go down in the dungeon and clear the way for their team and setting up collapsible rocks on the enemies.
+- Miners: Players who go down in the dungeon and clear the way for their team and setting up collapsible rocks on the enemies.
 They may also try to repeatedly collapse rocks on team mates.
-Flag holder: A player who grabs their own flag after an enemy player has dropped it outside their castle and then holds on to it.
+- Flag holder: A player who grabs their own flag after an enemy player has dropped it outside their castle and then holds on to it.
 This player should have a high Defence level and be experienced in Combat.
-Freeloaders: Players who do absolutely nothing but stand around.
-The most popular spot for freeloading is the small room on the 4th floor where the trapdoor is at.
-If there are too many of them, it weakens a team.